aijaz/aijaz/README.md

 - I'm also a community organizer and volunteer as head of security at my local mosque.
 In that capacity I also manage two additional blogs:
     + [MasjidDefense][md]
     + [The Reluctant Gun Owner][rg].
 - Since our mosque opened up I've had to implement contact tracing and signins for attendees.
-I've created [an iOS app][ms] and a [companion backend site][qr] to handle this.
+I've created [an iOS app][ms] and a [companion backend site][qrcode] to handle this.
 An Android app is currently under development.
 - I'm on the board of [MYPI][mypi], which is an organization dedicated to helping youth.
 I'm starting a program to help teach Black Youth coding, to help remove institutional barriers from youth of color.
 - I'm also a frequent public speaker.
 You can find a list of my talks on [here][about].